frescoraja/carousel.vim/README.md

 Use `CustomizeTheme` to load specific theme of choice.
 Themes are a complementary colorscheme/vim-airline theme combination, along with some highlighting tweaks I felt were beneficial or made theming more consistent.
-For example, when a new theme is loaded, the background colors used by [GitGutter](https://github.com/airblade/vim-gitgutter) and [ALE](https://github.com/w0rp/ale) are set to complement the theme's existing background colors.
+For example, when a new theme is loaded, the background colors used by [ALE](https://github.com/w0rp/ale) are set to complement the theme's existing background colors.
 See [dependencies](#dependencies) at the bottom for integrated plugins.

 Use `<Plug>CustomizeTheme` to bring up autocompletion menu with available themes to load.